Corneal Transplant Surgery in Los Angeles

 Donor Tissue Preparation

 Donor tissue is obtained through an accredited eye bank and carefully screened for quality.
-DMEK tissue requires specialized preparation.
-Dr. Sklar coordinates surgery in alignment with tissue availability.
+DMEK tissue requires specialized preparation, and surgery is coordinated in alignment with tissue availability.

 Surgery — Outpatient